-After receipt of referral from teacher, assigned administrator issues a four-hour Saturday School assignment and speaks with parent/guardian.
-The assigned administrator may hold a meeting with student and parents.
+After receipt of referral from the teacher, the assigned administrator issues a four-hour Saturday School assignment and speaks with parent/guardian.
+The assigned administrator may hold a meeting with students and parents.
 The student may receive a "U" (Unsatisfactory) citizenship grade.